circleci/circleci-docs/jekyll/_cci2/getting-started-guide-experimental.md

 {% comment %} <!---HEADER2 - SECTION1--->{% endcomment %}
 {% capture content %}
 Click on the green Success button to see details about the workflow.
-The hello-world pipeline ran one job called <b>say-hello</b> within the <a href="https://circleci.com/docs/2.0/concepts/#workflows">workflow</a>.
+The hello-world <a class="no-external-icon" href="https://circleci.com/docs/2.0/concepts/#pipelines">pipeline</a> ran one job called <b>say-hello</b> within the <a class="no-external-icon" href="https://circleci.com/docs/2.0/concepts/#workflows">workflow</a>.
 Click into the job to see the steps that ran.
 {% endcapture %}

 {%- capture what-just-happened -%}